Homemade Cold Pressed Almond Milk Recipe

 Pinch of sea salt

 To soak almonds: Place almonds into a bowl and cover with filtered water.
-Allow to sit on the bench top for at least eight hours or overnight in the fridge;
+Allow to sit for at least eight hours or overnight in the fridge;

 Set up your MOD Cold Press Juicer for normal juicing (refer to the MOD Juicing Handbook for guidance);